 Can I go swimming after hair transplant surgery?

-Although the first thing many of us want to do on our holidays is take a dip in the pool, chlorine is notoriously drying to the hair, making it more brittle and fragile.
+The first thing many of us want to do on our holidays is to take a dip in the pool, of course, people want to know if you can swim with a hair transplant.
+However, chlorine is notorious for drying out your hair, making it more brittle and fragile.
 To avoid any potential damage to your new grafts, wait until your scalp is healed before exposing it to unnecessary chemicals.

 Salt water may be healing, but unfortunately, there is no way to be sure how clean the ocean is or what pollutants may be lurking in the water, so swimming in the sea during the healing process is also not advised.
 Everyone heals at different rates, but for the first two weeks post-surgery, it’s better to be too cautious!

-How long should I wait to go on holiday?
+How long should I wait to go on holiday after my hair transplant?

 Ultimately, it is at the patient’s discretion if they choose to go on holiday immediately after hair transplant surgery, but many of the indulgences that come with going abroad can potentially compromise the results of your hair transplant.